Lexington Avenue–63rd Street station: Ancillary buildings

 This station has two ancillary buildings.
 Ancillary 1 is at 124 East 63rd Street, and Ancillary 2 is on the north side of 63rd Street between Third and Lexington Avenues.

 Ridership

 In 2016, before the Second Avenue Subway opened, the station had 5,033,950 boardings, making it the 93rd most used station in the 422-station system.
 This amounted to an average of 16,988 passengers per weekday.
 After the Second Avenue Subway opened, there was a combined average of 28,150 boardings and transfers every weekday.
-In 2017, Lexington Avenue–63rd Street recorded 6,389,408 entries, making it the 70th busiest station in the 425-station system.
+In 2024, Lexington Avenue–63rd Street recorded entries, ranking number of 425 stations.